farah-droid/maze-runner/README.md

 Explorer  3: Time =   0.00s | Moves =   76

 -------------------------------
-Best Explorer: Explorer 1 solved the maze in 74 moves in 0.00 seconds.
+Best Explorer: Explorer 1 solved the maze in 74 moves in 0.00 seconds. (this is with random)
 ```

 ## Question 5: Performance Comparison and Analysis